capraconsulting/caprakurs-roll-your-own-k8s/README.md

 # Prerequisites

+## jq
+For running the script for ssh-ing into machines, JQ is required.
+Install trough brew.

 ## Terraform

 In order to do this workshop, you need to have `terraform` installed.
 We recommend installing it through [`tfenv`](https://github.com/tfutils/tfenv).